Photo Credit: I. Spinelli

 About

-Michael’s writing reflects on the kinds of stories we tell about climate change and the environment.
-His most recent essay, “When Mountains Flood: On Climate Havens,” describes his experience of Hurricane Helene and its impact on the idea of climate resilient places.
+Drawing on the long history of environmental thought, Michael’s writing reflects on the impact of climate change on contemporary ways of imagining the natural world.
+His essays and book reviews can be found in Cold Mountain Review, Southern Review of Books, Science Fiction Studies, and Nineteenth-Century Contexts.
+His most recent essay, “When Mountains Flood: On Climate Havens,” describes his experience of Hurricane Helene and engages critically with the idea of climate havens.